nicolaigj/booster2024/presentation.md

 - I was at this point not productive at all
 - Trying to do everything, accomplishing nothing
 - It cost me my sleep, health
+- Ended up crying in a doctors office
 --->

 ---